-Following submission of the required documents, TÜV Rheinland reviews and checks the documents to ensure the goods correspond with the documents and that they meet the Iraqi standards.
+Following submission of all the required documents, TÜV Rheinland reviews and checks the documents to ensure the goods correspond with the documents and that they meet the Iraqi standards.

 Certificate of Conformity

-TÜV Rheinland then verifies the consistency and accuracy of the data collected during the verification process.
+TÜV Rheinland then certifies the consistency and accuracy of the data collected during the verification process.
 If the result is satisfactory and once the final invoice and transport document (BL, AWB, etc.) has been received, a Certificate of Conformity (CoC) will be issued.
-The original CoC is required for customs clearance of goods.
+The original of the CoC is required for customs clearance of the goods.

 Verification at Point of Destination